Adenoma - secreting; Prolactin - secreting adenoma of the pituitary

 Prolactinomas occur most commonly in people under age 40.
 They are more common in women than in men but are rare in children.

 At least half of all prolactinomas are very small (less than 1 centimeter or 3/8 of an inch in diameter).
 These small tumors occur more often in women and are called microprolactinomas.

 Larger tumors are more common in men.
 They tend to occur at an older age.
 The tumor can grow to a large size before symptoms appear.
 Tumors larger than 3/8 inch (1 cm) in diameter are called macroprolactinomas.

-The tumor is often detected at an earlier stage in women than in men because of irregular menstrual periods.
+The tumor is often detected at an earlier stage in young women than in men because the high prolactin causes irregular menstrual periods.

 Symptoms caused by pressure from a larger tumor may include:

-There may be no symptoms, especially in men.
+There may be no symptoms, especially in older men.

 The health care provider will perform a physical exam and ask about your symptoms.
 You will also be asked about medicines and substances you are taking.

 Medicine is usually successful in treating prolactinoma.
 Some people have to take these medicines for life.
 Other people can stop taking the medicines after 2 to 3 years, especially if their tumor was small (less than 1 centimeter) when it was discovered or has disappeared from the MRI.
 But there is a risk that the tumor may grow and produce prolactin again, especially if it was a large tumor.